 1.1.2 Electronic

 In order to implement the mechanical linear as well as rotational movement, suitable actor must be found.
 For this purpose, the loads of the motors must be calculated in order to select them accordingly.
-For the selected actuators then also a appropriate electronics.
+For the selected actuators also an appropriate electronics.
 The Camera Subsystem will be Controlled by a Raspberry Pi.
 It will connect the subsystem with the robot central control unit.

 1.2 Informatic – Robotic